Deputy Chief of the Naval Staff (India): Order of precedence

 The DCNS ranks at No. 24 on the Indian order of precedence, along with Lieutenant Generals of the Indian Army and Air Marshals of the Indian Air Force.
 The DCNS is in the HAG+ pay scale (pay level 16), and draws salary depending on the years in service.
-However, since they should not draw equivalent or more than the next higher level, the renumeration is capped at ₹224,000.
+However, since they should not draw equivalent or more than the next higher level, the remuneration is capped at ₹224,000.